Hollywood Hokum - Again

 Hypatia, whether by chance or choice, found herself in the middle of this power struggle between two Christian factions.
 She was well-known to Orestes (and probably to Cyril as well) as a prominen tparticipant in the civic life of the city and was perceived by Cyril's faction to be not only a political ally of Orestes but an obstacle to any reconciliation between the two men.
 The tensions spilled over when a group of monks from the remote monasteries of the desert - men known for their fanatical zeal and not renowned for their political sophistication - came into the city in force to support Cyril and began a riot that resulted in Orestes' entourage being pelted with rocks, with one stone hitting the Prefect in the head.
 Not one to stand for such insults, Orestes had the monk in question arrested and tortured, which led to the man's death.

 Cyril tried to exploit the torture and death of the monk, making out that it was effectively a martyrdom by Orestes.
 This time, however, his appeals to the Imperial authorities were rejected.
-Angered, Cyril's followers (with or without his knowledge) took revenge by seizing Hypatia, as a political follower of Orestes, in the street and torturing her to death in vengeance.
+Angered, Cyril's followers (with or without his knowledge) took revenge by seizing Hypatia, as a political follower of Orestes, in the street and torturing

 The incident was generally regarded with horror and disgust by Christians, with Socrates Scholasticus making his feelings about it quite clear: